Take flight with us!

-This course is intended for those serious about learning to fly and want to get it done fast and efficiently.
+This course is intended for those serious about learning to fly.
 This course will take you from zero time to private pilot using scenario based training to make it fun and efficient.
-If more time is needed, the student will pay for the normal rental of the aircraft beyond the 40 hours.
-If the course is completed in less than 40 hours, the student will be able to rent the aircraft free of charge until 40 hours is achieved.
 This course includes:

 - 40 Hours of Flight Time including

 - 30 Hours with a Flight Instructor

 - Private Pilot Ground School

 Cirrus Aircraft – Call for Pricing.